You started a new business. Or you own an existing one that is moving into the realm of employees.

 - State or local minimum wage laws

-There are many reasons to turn to technology.
-However, we will limit this article to the top 10 reasons employers turn to technology to help with payroll processing.
+There are many reasons to use technology.
+However, we will limit this to the top 9 reasons employers turn to technology for payroll processing.

 It doesn’t account for the additional cost that payroll errors cost companies due to compliance violations!

-If you are tracking everything vía spreadsheets or worse paper, you are missing information.
-Did you know?
+If you are tracking everything vía spreadsheets or worse, paper— you are missing information.

-2-5% of a businesses documents get lost on a daily basis.
+2%-5% of business documents get lost on a daily basis.
 It costs $120 to replace one missing document (on average).

-Assumed employer guilt.
-Assumed guilt is a real thing.
-When employees accuse a company of incorrectly paying them, or of not paying them correct overtime, or other payroll violations, the burden of proof rests on the employer.
+When an employee accuses a company of incorrectly paying them, the burden of proof rests with the employer.

-Even if the employee has no proof of the accusations, the employer can get stuck paying out penalties if the employer didn’t have good enough records.
+Even if the employee has no proof of the accusations, the employer can get stuck paying out penalties if they didn’t have proper records.

-Processing payroll with personal checks or even QuickBooks can make your records sketchy and incomplete.
-Keep yourself protected with automated records retention through automation.
+Processing payroll with personal checks or even QuickBooks is sketchy and incomplete.

-Did you know that payroll errors account for roughly 1% – 8% of the total payroll each period?
-This according to the American Payroll Association.
+The American Payroll Association Did you know that payroll errors account for roughly 1% – 8% of the total payroll each period?

 Check this out!